sjacob2019/Credit-Card-Fraud-Detection/README.md

 After deciding on the model architecture, we decided to use Adam as our optimizer with a learning rate of 0.001.
 Since this is a binary classification task and our neural network outputs our prediction as a probability that the transaction is fraudulent, we chose to use binary crossentropy as our loss function.
 We trained the model with a batch size of 1024 for 11 epochs.
 The learning rate, batch size, and epochs were all decided via hyperparameter tuning.

 To make the most of our data, we decided to perform K-Fold cross-validation.
 We split the data into 10 folds, using 9/10 for training/validation and 1/10 for testing.
-For each K-Fold, we created a model, further split the training data into training and validation splits, trained the model, and evaluated it's performance on the testing fold.
+For each K-Fold, we created a model, further split the training data into training and validation splits, trained the model, and evaluated its performance on the testing fold.
 We averaged the metrics from across all 10 folds to evaluate the general performance of the network.

 To counter the imbalance between fraudulent and legitimate transactions, we decided to try 2 approaches: SMOTE and Class Weights.
 We used SMOTE to generate extra data points for the fraudulent class so that that Neural Network had more samples to train with.
-We generated fraudulent transactions to make ratio between fraudulent and legitimate transactions equal to 0.2.
+We generated fraudulent transactions to make the ratio between fraudulent and legitimate transactions equal to 0.2.
 We only performed SMOTE on the training data since we didn't want to modify the validation and testing data.

 The second approach involved us giving each class a custom weight in order to counter the bias already present in the dataset.
 That is, we made the fraudulent class carry a much higher weight than the legitimate class so that the fraudulent class added a higher penalty to the loss function.
 This was done in order to influence the neural network to pay more attention to the fraudulent cases.

 ## 6.5 Logistic Regression

 ### Motivation
 We chose to implement logistic regression because it is one of the more simple and straightforward supervised learning methods.
 Additionally, our task deals with a binary classification of whether transactions are genuine or fraudulent, which is the main function of logistic regression.

+Logistic regression is a method that computes the probability of a classification using a linear combination of the input features with weights on each feature.
+The model then utilizes gradient descent in order to tune these weights for each feature in order to improve classification accuracy.

-The specific dataset we chose to use has a large unbalance between the number of cases of genuine cases and fraudulent cases where the genuine cases largely outnumber the fraudulent ones.
-This presents a unique challenge that we hope to solve with various methods such as through modifying the data through under sampling, generating additional fraudulent cases through a technique called SMOTE, and using class weights in order to train the logistic regression in order to achieve a more balanced classifier.
+The specific dataset we chose to use has a large imbalance between the number of cases of genuine cases and fraudulent cases where the genuine cases largely outnumber the fraudulent ones.
+This presents a unique challenge that we hope to solve with various methods such as undersampling, generating additional fraudulent cases through a technique called SMOTE, and using class weights in order to train the logistic regression in order to achieve a more balanced classifier.

 ### Setup
 To start, we decided to utilize all 28 PCA components from the dataset in order to train our logistic regression model.
 We decided not to utilize the amount and date features in the original dataset, since they did not significantly affect our results.
 We then split up the data into training and test sets with a training test split of 80-20.

 After this, we transformed only the training data by utilizing SMOTE, which creates synthetic data points of the minority class (fraudulent) and undersampling of the majority class (genuine) to combat the imbalance in the original dataset.
 Additionally, we also tested the effects of balanced class weights on the logistic regression classifier which attempts to remedy the class imbalance.
 The basic premise of using balanced class weights is that the weights for each class are automatically adjusted so they are inversely proportional to the frequency of said class.
-This causes the classifier to have much higher weight for the minority class, which allows for better classification for the minority cases.
+This causes the classifier to have much higher weight for the minority class, which allows for better classification.

 # 7 Results and Discussion